Easy-to-read medicine information about emollients and moisturisers – what they are and how to use them.

-- Apply at least two times per day, or more if possible.
-Three or four times is beneficial especially when your skin is very dry and cracking.
+- Apply at least 2 times per day, or more if possible; 3 or 4 times is beneficial, especially when your skin is very dry and cracking.

-- Use it all over the body, including the face.
+- They may be used all over your body, including your face.

 - Using emollients soon after a bath or shower can make them more effective.
-Apply immediately after towel drying the skin.
-Do not rub the skin vigorously with a towel.
-Rather gently pat the skin dry and apply the emollient.
+Apply after towel drying your skin.
+Do not rub your skin vigorously with a towel.
+Instead, gently pat your skin dry and apply the emollient.

-- Emollients are best applied by dotting the product on the skin then spreading it using a downward stroking motion.
-It is not necessary to spread the product until it is all absorbed.
+- Emollients are best applied by dotting the product onto your skin then spreading it using a downward stroking motion.
+It's not necessary to spread the product until it is all absorbed.

 - Apply cream or ointment in a downward direction or in the direction of hair growth to avoid blocking hair follicles.

-- The quantity of leave-on emollient required will vary depending on the size of the person, the extent and severity of the skin condition, and whether the emollient is also being used as a soap substitute.
+- The quantity of leave-on emollient required will vary depending on your size and skin condition, and whether the emollient is also being used as a soap substitute.

-- As a general guide, if you needed to treat the whole body, the recommended quantities used are 600 grams per week for an adult, and 250 grams to 500 grams per week for a child
+- As a general guide, to treat your whole body, the recommended quantities used are 600 grams per week for an adult and 250–500 grams per week for a child.

 Wash-off emollients or soap substitutes

-- Regular soap can be irritating to dry or inflamed skin so soap substitutes are a good alternative.
+- Regular soap can be irritating to dry, inflamed or sensitive skin so soap substitutes are a good alternative.

 - Two common soap substitutes are aqueous cream and emulsifying ointment.

-- They contain sodium lauryl sulfate which can irritate the skin if left on for prolonged periods.
-It is fine if in contact with the skin for a short time, but if it contains SLS, it must be washed off.
+- Some of them contain sodium lauryl sulfate (SLS) which can irritate skin if left on for prolonged periods.
+This is fine if in contact with your skin for a short time, but if it contains SLS, it must be washed off.
 There are some products that are SLS-free and these may be left on the skin as a moisturiser.

-- Soap substitutes should be rubbed onto the skin before rinsing off completely or added to bath water and soaking in the bath for 10–20 minutes, then rinse off.
+- Soap substitutes should be gently rubbed onto your skin before rinsing off completely, or you can add them to bath water and soak in the bath for 10–20 minutes, then rinse them off.

 Which emollient is best?

-- There is no 'best emollient'.
-The type or types to use will depend on the dryness of the skin, the area of skin involved and what is comfortable, and acceptable to you.
+There is no best emollient.
+The best type to use will depend on the dryness of your skin, the area of skin involved and what is comfortable and acceptable to you.

-- More that one emollient may be required for use at different times of the day and emollient products may also need to be changed depending on the season for example, if you experience drier skin during winter, you may benefit from temporarily using a more greasy emollient.
+- More than one emollient may be required for use at different times of the day, and emollient products may also need to be changed depending on the season, eg, if you experience drier skin during winter, you may benefit from temporarily using a more greasy emollient.

-- Try different products till you find one you like and will use throughout the day.
+- Try different products until you find one you like and will use throughout the day.